SuriyaaVijay/code-dump/README.md

 Sign up anytime between October 1 and October 31.

 # Rules
-To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
+~~To qualify for the official limited edition Hacktoberfest shirt,~~ You must register and make four pull requests (PRs) between October 1-31 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
 This year, the first 70,000 participants who successfully complete the challenge will earn a T-shirt.

 ## Getting Started